quanticsoul4772/zendesk-ai-integration/SENTIMENT_ANALYSIS.md

 # Sentiment Analysis Methodology

+> **Note**: Enhanced sentiment analysis is now the standard for all operations in this application.
+This document describes the comprehensive sentiment analysis methodology used throughout the system.

 This document explains the sentiment analysis approach used in our Zendesk AI Integration application.

 ## Overview